 One of the strengths of this study is the close access to medical records, allowing us to combine detailed clinical information with laboratory findings.
 The design enables us to characterize differences between STI/BBV positive and negative cases for several patient and assault characteristics usually not available in STI/BBV prevalence studies.

 As the present study represents unselected female patients attending a SAC, it reflects the true prevalence of STI/BBV findings among them.
 However, many victims of sexual assault do not seek medical care,6 and our results are therefore not necessarily applicable to all Norwegian victims of sexual assault.
-Moreover, generalization of our findings to other countries should be done with caution.23
+Moreover, extrapolating our findings to other countries should be done with caution.23

 Our study is hampered by the limitations of small sample size.
-Even if approximately 400 patients are included, some of the comparisons between STI/BBV positive and negative cases may have been subjected to type 2 statistical errors, especially when some of the outcome groups are small.
-Some variables have a considerable amount of missing information.
-However, when we include those with missing data in the analyses, the results remain unchanged.
+Even if approximately 400 patients are included, some of the comparisons between STI/BBV positive and negative cases may have been subjected to type II statistical errors, especially when some of the outcome groups are small.
+For some variables missing information is substantial.
+However, when we include those with missing data into the analyses, the results remain unchanged although some effects may be over- or underestimated.

-Since this is a retrospective study using medical records as the sole source of information, data on some patient characteristics, particularly sexual history, may be incomplete.
-22Further limitations are described elsewhere.23 24
+Since this is a retrospective study using medical records as the sole source of information, data on some patient characteristics may be incomplete.
+Sensitivity for C trachomatis is generally high in both urogenital swabs and FVU, although M genitalium detection could vary.
+22 Even if specificity is high regardless of sampled material, some of our patients might have undetected M genitalium infection.
+Further limiting our N gonorrhoeae detection to culture could result in this infection being underdiagnosed as well.
+Further limitations are described elsewhere.23 24

 This is the first study to explore prevalence of STI/BBV from Norwegian postpubertal females after sexual assault.
 The C trachomatis prevalence found here is higher than in the community but lower than in the comparable clinical population.
 In only two cases the STI was suspected to be assault-transmitted.
 Assault characteristics may guide the clinician when to initiate anti-viral prophylactic treatment.
-The possibility of testing suspected assailants should be explored as well.
+The possibility of testing suspected assailants should be explored.

 Tables and Figure legend